 Generally speaking, cards with 0% interest do tend to be reserved for people with higher credit scores.
 So as soon as you're thinking about taking out a balance transfer card, it's worth working to improve your credit score.
 This way, you're putting yourself in the best position to get the best offer on a new card.

 What if I’ve got a bad credit score?

-The Offers section on your ClearScore account lists cards selected for you based on your finances, along with your eligibility rating.
+ClearScore search 95% of the market to show you the best balance transfer card for you.
+We list cards selected for you based on your credit history, along with your eligibility rating.
 This can be handy if you’re a bit overwhelmed with choice.

 If you want to see which cards have been selected for you, head to the 'Offers' section on your ClearScore account.

 VIDEO: Lily explains what you need to know about balance transfer cards (1m42s)